<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1455318828112554&amp;ev=PageView&amp;noscript=1">

 Learn more about how HEVC impacts live streaming in our article on high bitrates and high image quality.

 In addition to the larger CTU sizes, HEVC also has better motion compensation and spatial prediction than AVC does.
-This means that HEVC requires more advanced hardware, like the Spark or Pro, to be able to compress the data.
+This means that HEVC requires more advanced hardware, like the Spark, to be able to compress the data.
 Fortunately, however, it also means that viewers with H.265 compatible devices will require less bandwidth and processing power to decompress that data and watch a high-quality stream.

 Macroblocks and CTUs grid example on image of musicians playing